emilegp/neovim-config/README.md

 - [ ] Crazy fast snippets for latex
 - [ ] Correction of bugs
 - [ ] Keep a list of all keybinds, mine and vim ones

+## Snippets to implement

+Restrict snippets to certain modes or at the beginning of a line

+- greek letters
+- frac
+- integrals
+- derivatives
+- matrices!!!
+- figs
+- itemize
+-